james-stevens/powerdns-webui/README.md

 # PowerDNS WebUI

-`htdocs/index.html` is a complete self-contained, single-file, single page HTML, CSS & Javascript webapp to allows you to browse and edit DNS data held in a PowerDNS Database using only the PowerDNS RestAPI.
+`htdocs/index.html` is a complete self-contained, single-file, single page HTML, CSS & Javascript webapp which allows you to browse and edit DNS data held in a PowerDNS Database using only the PowerDNS RestAPI.

 You can clone the project, if you want, but this one file is all you need in order to add a complete WebUI to your PowerDNS Server.
 This gives you the ability to browse & edit all your zone & record data.
-This webapp has no special serverside code, except the RestAPI that PowerDNS has built-in.
+This webapp requires no special serverside code, except the RestAPI that PowerDNS has built-in.

-It is (currently) primarily aimed at those who are using PowerDNS as a DNS Master, as this is what I do, but it should habndle native & slave zones OK.
+It is primarily aimed at those who are using PowerDNS as a DNS Master, as this is what I do, but it should habndle native / slave zones OK.
-If you are using this webapp for slave & native, please let me know if there are features it needs.
+If you are using this webapp for slave / native, please let me know if there are features it needs.

 `htdocs/min.html` is a minified version of the same file, minified using `python -m jsmin index.html > min.html`